 The Bottom Line

-If a company offers duct cleaning at a price that seems too low, there's a good chance they're using a rotary brush system.
-That's not necessarily a scam — rotary brush is a legitimate method — but it's not in the same class as Negative Air cleaning.
+If a company offers duct cleaning at a price that seems too low, there's a good chance they're using a brush-based system.
+That's not necessarily a scam — but it's not in the same class as air whip cleaning.
 Knowing the difference lets you compare actual services instead of just prices.

-Four Seasons has used Negative Air exclusively since the business started in Sartell in 2010.
+Four Seasons has used air whips exclusively since the business started in Sartell in 2003.
 It's the only method we're willing to put our name behind.